ayaziee/Biatrial-Phantom-for-Transseptal-Puncture-Training/README.md

 ### Key Features
 - Anatomically Accurate Model: The phantom is based on patient-specific magnetic resonance imaging (MRI) data, ensuring anatomical accuracy for simulation training.
-- Replaceable Fossa Ovalis: The fossa ovalis (FO) insert (of variable thickness) is designed to be replaceable, allowing for multiple punctures without needing to replace the entire phantom.
+- Replaceable Fossa Ovalis: The fossa ovalis (FO) insert (of variable thickness) is designed to be replaceable, allowing for multiple punctures without the need to replace the entire phantom.
-- Imaging Compatibility: The phantom is compatible with X-ray fluoroscopy and ultrasound imaging, providing a realistic training environment for clinicians.
+- Imaging Capability: The phantom is visible under X-ray fluoroscopy and ultrasound imaging, providing a realistic training environment for trainees and clinicians.
-- Modular Design: The design of the phantom allows for customization and replacement of individual components, improving cost-effectiveness for training programs.
+- Modular Design: The design of the phantom allows for customization and replacement of individual components, improving cost-effectiveness and facilitating patient-specificity for training programs.

 ### Files Included
 This repository contains the following STL files: